Zaya By Zendaya: Plus Sized Woman Mocked On Twitter Offered Job With Clothing Line

 Julie later added that she didn’t want teens looking up to Zendaya to develop an eating disorder, but the damage was already done.
 The backlash for Klausner was swift and harsh.
 Many of the replies reprimanded Julie for body shaming Zendaya, in the name of other teens.

 In 2015, E!
-News correspondent, Giuliana Rancic made a rude joke about Zendaya when she claimed that she looked like she smelled of “patchouli oil and weed” because she was sporting faux dread locks on the red carpet.
+News correspondent, Giuliana Rancic made a rude joke about Zendaya when she claimed that she looked like she smelled of “patchouli oil and weed” because she was sporting faux dreadlocks on the red carpet.

 Zendaya, of course, had a response to that criticism as well.

-“There is already harsh criticism of African American hair in society without the help of ignorant people who choose to judge others based on the curl of their hair. ” She said, ” My wearing my hair in locs on an Oscar red carpet was to showcase them in a positive light, to remind people of color that our hair is good enough.
-To me, locs are a symbol of strength and beauty, almost like a lion’s mane.”
+“There is already harsh criticism of African American hair in society without the help of ignorant people who choose to judge others based on the curl of their hair.”
+She said, ” My wearing my hair in locks on an Oscar red carpet was to showcase them in a positive light, to remind people of color that our hair is good enough.
+To me, locks are a symbol of strength and beauty, almost like a lion’s mane.”

 This proves that Zendaya will not stand for body shaming of any kind, no matter who it comes from.